 Yes, it is safe to visit Oregon when wildfires are happening or could happen.
 Oregon is a big state — wildfires in one location often have no impact outside a limited area and rarely cause major travel disruptions.
 While wildfires are not unusual throughout the West, it’s still good to know what to do if a wildfire happens while you’re visiting.

-I just found out there’s an active fire and I’m about to come to Oregon; what should I do?
+I just found out there’s an active fire and I’m about travel somewhere in Oregon; what should I do?

 Visit the Northwest Interagency Coordination Center web page to see if the area you plan to visit is affected by the fire.
 Go to TripCheck, overseen by the Oregon Department of Transportation, to check for potential road closures or detours.